A market mechanism for Southeast Asia's energy transition

 to emit Carbon.

-Each SPARC unit embeds the coal plant's regulated right to emit a defined quantity of CO₂ per MWh.
-When a renewable generator redeems the SPARC and delivers that MWh instead, the emission right goes unused.
+Each SPARC records the coal plant's embedded emission right for that MWh.
+When an approved delivery party fulfills the SPARC stream and delivers that MWh instead, the emission right goes unused.

 ARC calculation